Highverve/PLGL/README.md

 - [x] Stronger control over sigma selection.
 - [x] Better control over letters (perhaps with consonant doubling, diphthongs, or some other rules).
 - [x] Easier, or less tedious, letter pathing—if at all possible.
-- [ ] Add syllable costs.
-- [ ] Custom base conversion for numbers.
-- [ ] Add generation logging to help authors diagnose and fix their language.
+- [x] Add generation logging to help authors diagnose and fix their language.
-- [ ] Add path processing method, which output letter path probability of the input text file.
-- [ ] Add syllable rarity estimation, which returns the most (or least) likely syllables your language generates.
+- [x] Add syllable rarity estimation, which returns the most (or least) likely syllables your language generates.
+- [ ] Custom base conversion for numbers (low priority).

 ## 7 — Useful Resources